vadvolo/milos-automation/lab/topologies/lab00_cisco_basic_scenario/README.md

 ### Introduction

-In this lab, you will gain hands-on experience in deploying simple network configuration across an network infrastructure.
+In this lab, you will gain hands-on experience in deploying simple network configuration across a network infrastructure.
 This lab is designed to simulate a real-world scenario:

-- mtu configuration
+- MTU configuration
-- description configuration
+- Description configuration

 Author: